Skip to content

 };

-b is at offset 0, taking 4 bytes. a is at offset 4 with 1-byte alignment, no problem. c follows right after at offset 5.
-That's 6 bytes used so far, and the overall size needs to be a multiple of 4—so we pad 2 bytes to reach 8. sizeof(GoodLayout) is 8, a third smaller than the previous 12.
+b is at offset 0, occupying 4 bytes. a is at offset 4, 1-byte aligned, no problem. c follows immediately at offset 5.
+So far, 6 bytes are used.
+The total size needs to be a multiple of 4—pad 2 bytes to reach 8. sizeof(Good) is 8, one-third less than the previous 12.

-Simply by changing the member declaration order, without altering any logic, the struct shed 4 bytes.
-If your program has a million such objects, that's 4 MB of memory saved.
-So a practical rule of thumb is: arrange members in descending order of alignment requirements—put double and int64_t first, then int and float, and finally char and bool.
+Just by changing the member declaration order, without modifying any logic, the struct lost 4 bytes.
+If your program has millions of such objects, that saves 4 MB of memory.
+Therefore, a practical rule of thumb is: Arrange members in descending order of alignment requirements—put double and long long at the front, then int and pointers, and finally char and bool.

 The compiler's default alignment rules are sufficient in the vast majority of cases, but some scenarios require manual intervention.
-C++11 introduced two keywords, alignas and alignof, for specifying and querying alignment requirements, respectively.
+C++11 introduced the keywords alignas and alignof (or alignof in C++11 syntax) to specify and query alignment requirements respectively.

-alignas, on the other hand, is used to forcefully specify alignment.
-It can be applied to variable declarations or type definitions:
+alignas is used to force a specific alignment.
+It can be used on variable declarations or type definitions:

 cpp